Articles

 KSL Esplanade Hotel Special Rate for Conference Participants as follow:

-Superior Room (King/Twin) - RM 160.00/night
+Superior Room (King/Twin) - RM 180.00/night

-*all rooms include breakfast
+*rooms include breakfast for two

 Website: https://www.kslesplanadehotel.com